Undergraduate Course: Social Policy and Society (SCPL08004)

 ||Availability||Available to all students

 The course will be taught through a combination of lectures and tutorials.
-Each week there will be two 50-minute tutorials and one 50-minute tutorial.
-Tutorials are very interactive and students will be encouraged to develop their debating and critical thinking skills.
-Furthermore, each tutorial will have a specific study skill component helping students to develop broader skills such as: how to interpret data graphically and in tables; how to construct an argument; how to read critically; how to evaluate evidence; and how to interpret written documents and discourse.
+Each week there will be at least two and up to four 25 minute lectures together with a set of moderated and facilitated discussions taking place live on campus.
+Discussions are very interactive and students will be encouraged to develop their debating and critical thinking skills.
+Additionally, each week, you will be able to ask your course organiser or lecturer questions to gain a greater understanding of the material and to give students the opportunity to question, debate and discuss pertinent contemporary issues.
+Furthermore, each week you will have a specific study skill component helping students to develop broader skills such as: how to interpret data graphically and in tables; how to construct an argument; how to read critically; how to evaluate evidence; and how to interpret written documents and discourse.
 The course is very suitable for students looking for a multi-disciplinary experience.
 It is historically informed and will complement other courses in sociology, politics, economics, law, and social policy.

 Entry Requirements (not applicable to Visiting Students)